Command Line Interface¶

 # Basic inspection

-python -m ngraph inspect my_scenario.yaml
+ngraph inspect scenarios/backbone_clos.yml

 # Detailed inspection with complete node/link tables and step parameters

-python -m ngraph inspect my_scenario.yaml --detail
+ngraph inspect scenarios/nsfnet.yaml --detail

 # Inspect with verbose logging (note: global option placement)

-python -m ngraph --verbose inspect my_scenario.yaml
+ngraph --verbose inspect scenarios/square_mesh.yaml

 Use cases: